mvboven/cmv-serology/README.md

 1-The serological data ('data.csv').
 Each line is a participant, and columns include age in months ('lftinmnd2'), sex, ethnicity ('nl'), and antibody measurements (last column).

 2-The contact matrix and demographic composition of the population ('contact intensities aggregated.csv').
-See van de Kasteele et al (2016) Efficient estimation of age-specific social contact rates between men and women, accepted for publication in the Annals of Applied Statistics.
+See for notation van de Kasteele et al (2016) Efficient estimation of age-specific social contact rates between men and women, accepted for publication in the Annals of Applied Statistics.

 3-An R script ('xxx.r') for the multinomial logistic model. mention version R and script.